FinnMidd/DBSchema-Challenges/Challenges/C1 - Library/scenario.md

 2. Include primary and foreign key constraints where necessary.
 3. Consider any additional attributes or constraints that would enhance the functionality of the Library Management System.

+## Additional Challenge

+Challenge yourself by creating the following queries and views to test your SQL knowledge.
+Use these tasks to enhance the functionality of the Library Management System.

+### 1. Check Awaiting Returns

+- Design and implement a view named `AwaitingReturns` to track both overdue and expected return transactions.
+- Include transactions where books have been borrowed and are yet to be returned.

+### 2. Update Transactions on Return

+- Develop a query that efficiently updates the transaction table when a book is returned.
+- It will execute when a book has been received and entered back into the system.

 ## Notes

 - You can choose any relational database management system (e.g., MySQL, PostgreSQL) for implementing your database schema.